skyksl066/Leaflet.SimpleGraticule/README.md

 - showOriginLabel: true Whether or not to show '(0,0)' at the origin.
 - redraw: on which map event to redraw the graticule.
 On `move` is default but `moveend` can be smoother.
 - zoomIntervals: use different intervals in different zoom levels.
 If not specified, all zoom levels use value in interval option.
+- angle: The rotation angle (in degrees) of the graticule lines around the map's initial center.

 Notes
 -----